AzureCloudWorkshops/ACW-InfrastructureAsCode/Part1-IntroductionToIaC_terraform.md

 In our previous deployment we were using information from an existing resource group, however, in a real world scenario we might have to create the entire infrastructure including the resource group.
 In this step we will create a new template that deploys a new resource group, lets see how much you remember!

 1. Create a new folder under the `terraform` folder and add the following files:
   - providers.tf
   - variables.tf
   - main.tf
   - terraform.tfvars

-2. Add the `azurerm` and `arm2tf` providers to the providers.tf file.
+2. Add the `azurerm` and `random` providers to the providers.tf file.

 3. Add the following variables:
   - resourceGroupName: string type, not nullable.
   - location: string type, not nullable, validation to only allow `East US` as a value (optional).

 4. Assign values to the variables in the terraform.tfvars file.